CBD side effects

 It’s also likely that these problems could be as a result of higher concentrations, or of other ingredients included in the oil.
 Hemp seed oil and MCT oil are commonly mixed with CBD to act as a carrier; the coconut in MCT oil known to cause mild discomfort in some people and even diarrhoea.

 In 2019, research conducted with mice found that when they were given CBD regularly, some showed increased levels of enzymes that are used as an indicator of liver damage.
-However, the damage occurred after regular amounts of CBD that are the equivalent to a human measurement of between 900mg and 1300mg per day.
+However, the damage occurred after regular amounts of CBD that are equivalent to a human taking a serving size of between 900mg and 1300mg per day.

 Allergies